pavitramehra/cs6964/README.md

 First, you need to install git: https://github.com/git-guides/install-git

-To get the lab1 files, use the following commands
+To get the lab1 files, use the following command

 ```cd cs6969